guptakumarankit/Contact-App/README.md

 4. Search by Name:

-(a) At the top of the app, there's a search bar.
+-> At the top of the app, there's a search bar.
-(b) Type the title of the content you're looking for.
+-> Type the title of the content you're looking for.
-(c) The content list will filter dynamically based on your search input.
+-> The content list will filter dynamically based on your search input.

 5. View Full Content Details: